Applying for Internships

 Use LinkedIn to build and keep track of your professional network and contacts, while also following companies of interest.
 LinkedIn is becoming one of the top websites to find internship and job opportunities.

 Not everyone in your life will be on LinkedIn, so identifying those in your day-to-day network is also important.
-Use our Networking Matrix in Survival Guide for the Job and Internship Search (PDF) to identify your connections.
+Use our Networking Matrix in Job and Internship Search (PDF) to identify your connections.

 Complete Application Materials

 Most applications will require a résumé and cover letter.
 As you move through the process, you might also be asked to provide a reference list.
-Download our Survival Guide for Résumés, Cover Letters, and References (PDF) to walk you through preparing these materials.
+Download our Résumés, Cover Letters, and References (PDF) to walk you through preparing these materials.

 A few tips: